-The Trinity Certificate in Teaching English to Speakers of Other Languages (TESOL) course is an internationally recognised initial qualification for teachers of English as a Foreign Language, validated by Trinity College, London.
+The Trinity Certificate in Teaching English to Speakers of Other Languages (TESOL) course is an internationally recognised initial qualification for teachers of English as a Foreign Language, validated by Trinity College, London. (equivalent to Cambridge CELTA).

 It is delivered through taught sessions, discussions, workshops, tutorials, observations and teaching practice placements within the College.

 A number of practical assignments will be set.
 Assessment is through portfolio and examinations.
 It is assessed internally and moderated externally.

 Trainees are required to observe at least four hours of lessons taught by experienced teachers and to teach a minimum of six hours at two different levels, as well as a one-to-one lesson with an individual learner.

 You are patient, well organised and a good communicator.
 You have a real interest in the English language and are keen to unite different cultures and nationalities through a shared voice.